CIBC-Internal/python/Doc/library/tracemalloc.rst

    The :attr:`Snapshot.traces` attribute is a sequence of :class:`Trace` instances.

+   .. versionchanged:: 3.6
+      Added the :attr:`domain` attribute.

+   .. attribute:: domain

+      Address space of a memory block (``int``).
+Read-only property.

+      tracemalloc uses the domain ``0`` to trace memory allocations made by Python.
+C extensions can use other domains to trace other resources.

    .. attribute:: size

       Size of the memory block in bytes (``int``).